 All financial and administrative policies involving community members across campus are within the scope of this policy.
 If there is variance between departmental expectations and the common approach described through college policy, the college will look to the campus community to support the spirit and the objectives of college policy.

-No college employee who shares or appears to share a close relationship by kinship, adoption, marriage, or who is a member of the same household may be appointed to positions where one might exert any influence or produce any consequence upon the employment of the other.
+No person who shares or appears to share a close relationship with a college employee by kinship, adoption, marriage, or who is a member of the same household may be appointed to regular positions or as an independent contractor, where one might exert any influence or produce any consequence upon the employment of the other.
 Influence and consequence includes, but is not limited to, recruitment, screening, appointment, termination of appointment, promotion, demotion, approval of salary increase or decrease, supervision, or evaluation.

 Employment of more than one family/household member* in the same program, department or division of the college requires special justification by the appropriate administrator in terms of personnel requirements and the unique qualifications of the individual.
-Such appointments must have prior review by the Director of Human Resources.
+Such appointments must be reviewed by the Director of Human Resources.

 In situations where an employee is in a working relationship with a family/household member who exerts influence or can levy consequences upon the other, the college will immediately assess the situation.
 Human Resources will advise the employee of the available alternatives, which may include: